 Fertilizer

-The Dracaena angustifolia does not get hungry that often, and you can usually forgo the fertilizer, at least for the first year.
-In the second year and beyond, you can usually fertilize the plant once or twice and not have to worry about feeding it again.
+The Dracaena angustifolia does not get hungry often, and you can usually forgo the fertilizer for at least the first year.
+In the second year and beyond, you can generally fertilize the plant once or twice without worrying about feeding it again.

 Propagation

-You can grow a new Dracaena angustifolia by placing a small cutting into a container filled with water.
+You can grow a new Dracaena angustifolia by placing a small cutting into a water-filled container.
 A glass from the kitchen should work fine.

 The cutting should take about two weeks to grow some roots.
 Waiting until the roots are about an inch long gives the cutting the best chance at thriving once you put it in a pot with soil.